drscott173/CarND-MPC-Project/README.md

 * Obtain "waypoints" from the simulator showing our preferred path forward
 * Fit a "guidewire" quadratic curve to these points

+This guidewire shows an optimal path forward.
+We then construct a set of equations that form a nonlinear optimization problem, where we seek an optimal selection of _a_ and _delta_ values over time that minimizes a total "cost."
+Given an optimal plan forward, we return the initial throttle _a_ and steering _delta_ as input to our simulated actuators.

+### Nonlinear constraints

-* Create a nonlinear optimization problem with constraints as follows:
+The constraints are as follows:

 * We create N sets of simultaneous equations, one for each timestep dt
 * For adjacent timesteps t and t+1, we constrain values using Newtonian mechanics: